 Sharmila Advani began as the Business Manager at the Seton Cove in November 2014.
 With a Bachelor’s degree in Commerce and an MBA in marketing, she has extensive experience managing diverse programs, particularly for boosting operational efficiency, streamlining business processes, and enhancing employee performance and morale.
 She has experience administering budgets, overseeing project schedules, and contributing to idea mining initiatives.
 She has been exposed to diverse cultures, people and their unique environments by living in Taiwan, UK and India.
 Sharmila is passionate about expanding the Cove’s reach in the community, through programs designed around wellness and mindfulness training for emerging leaders.
 She speaks Hindi, Mandarin, travels extensively and enjoys music, cooking, photography, painting and exploring nature with her five year old.

-Will Fiorello, MA, is an educator, program manager, and spiritual director at The Seton Cove.
-He is passionate about supporting the unique life journey of each person he works with and finds great purpose in accompanying others as they cultivate emotional, physical, and spiritual wellness.
-He utilizes a wide array of therapeutic and educational tools—from the contemplative practices of the ancient mystics to the latest advances in neuroscience and mindfulness.
+Will Fiorello, MA, is an educator, program manager, catalogue editor-designer, and spiritual director at The Seton Cove.
+He is passionate about supporting the unique life journey of each person he works with and utilizes a wide array of therapeutic and educational tools—from the contemplative practices of the ancient mystics to the latest advances in neuroscience and mindfulness.
 Will received his Master of Arts in Counseling from the Seminary of the Southwest, his Bachelor of Arts in Psychology from Miami University, and studied Analytical and Depth Psychology at the C. G. Jung Institute in Zürich.
-He is a Veriditas® trained and certified Labyrinth facilitator and a faculty member of the Mystic Heart Wisdom School.
+He is a Veriditas® trained and certified Labyrinth facilitator, a Contemplative Outreach® Commissioned Centering Method Teacher, and a faculty member of the Mystic Heart Wisdom School.

 Daniel Hope, MA, is an educator and spiritual director at Seton Cove.
 Daniel was previously at Seminary of the Southwest where he worked in administration and earned his counseling degree with a focus on Marriage and Family.
 While studying at Southwest he founded the marriage retreat and workshop series, The Commitment Project.
 Daniel is an alum of Google’s Search Inside Yourself Leadership Institute and is passionate about bringing spirituality and mindfulness into the workplace.
 Daniel received his Enneagram certification under Dr. Jerry Wagner.
 Daniel has a background in social media strategy and has spoken at three SXSW Interactive conferences regarding the intersection of technology, psychology and spirituality.
 Daniel and his wife, Leslie, just celebrated their 18th wedding anniversary and live in North Austin with their three children.